Learn how to fix this problem in Windows 10 that allows you to eject SATA connected storage devices (SDD's and HDD's).

 3. Create TreatAsInternalPort parameter

 The TreatAsInternalPort registry key will allow you to prevent Internal SATA hard drives to show up as removable devices in 'Safely Remove Hardware' by providing the BUS id of every device that you want to exclude from this option inside a multi-string parameter (REG_MULTI_SZ).
 Do right click on the blank space of the interface and click New, then select the MultiString Value.
-This will create a registry key that needs a name, the key will have the following name TreatAsInternalPort:
+This will create a registry key.
+You can buy windows 10 product key for your needs and experience.
+This key needs a name, the key will have the following name TreatAsInternalPort:

 Create Multi-String Value Regedit